Wednesday, March 31, 2010

 All is Dust is the latest ROE card spoiled.
 A colorless 7-mana super wipe.
 It has people positively fomenting on the MTG Salvation forums.
 I suppose it is exciting.
 And as any deck can play it, it may become very expensive as a mythic rare; however, just because a deck can play a card, doesn't mean it will (that's a massive foundation stone in the appeal of this game.)
 There are lots of white decks that don't run DoJ.
 Every deck can run Basilisk Collar, and that's a good one drop in a format full of creatures, and we don't see it in every deck.

-'re playing a colorless deck it won't hit your guys, but what will they be?
+If you're playing a colorless deck it won't hit your guys, but what will they be?
 A few spawn tokens and an Everflowing Chalice.
 Once you have Kozilek out, who cares if All is Dust hits him or not, he is an All is Dust on a huge card-drawing beatstick.

 Prediction: When the dust settles, Realms Uncharted will be the more highly sought card.